Disappearance of Georgina Gharsallah: Dissatisfaction with the police enquiry

 Gharsallah's family quickly became dissatisfied with the pace of the police investigation and started their own crowd-funded enquiry.
-In addition to a dedicated Facebook page an actress was engaged in order to film a reconstruction of Gharsallah's last known movements.
+In addition to a dedicated Facebook page, an actress was engaged in order to film a reconstruction of Gharsallah's last known movements.
 Family members and volunteers searched sites around the Worthing area where they considered it possible that her body had been concealed.
 The family also brought in retired detectives to review the police enquiry.
 Information generated through social media was passed on to the police who were not always as responsive as the family wished.
 In particular, the police declined to arrest and question people without what they considered to be good reason.
 The police similarly declined to search sites without evidence that anything was concealed there.
 Most notably, the family requested that work on the Teville Gate development site in Worthing was stopped while a full search of the site was made.
-This the police refused to do.
+The police refused to comply with the request.

 In July 2020, Gharsallah's family asked for an independent review of police failings in the case.
 The family submitted a list of those claimed failings to Jo Shiner, the newly appointed Sussex Police chief constable.
 The substance of the failings was that the police enquiry had been slow to start, poorly resourced and lacking in commitment.
-Particular issues included a failure to collect CCTV evidence from town centre premises until a time at which much relevant footage was no longer available.
+Particular issues included: a failure to collect CCTV evidence from town centre premises until a time at which much relevant footage was no longer available.
 Some of the footage collected was lost and it took over a year for the police to review the rest.

 The seemingly low key police approach to Gharsallah's disappearance was contrasted with police enquiries into the similar cases of Claudia Lawrence and Madeleine McCann.
 In these two cases, extended enquiries were made which included arrests, interrogations and site excavations.
-Some observers suggested that race may have been a factor; Lawrence and McCann were both white, while Gharsallah was mixed race.
+Some observers suggested that race may have been a factor; Lawrence and McCann were both White, while Gharsallah was mixed-race.
 It was also pointed out that the initial Crimestoppers reward for information on Gharsallah had been £5,000 while at a similar stage in the 2009 Lawrence enquiry the equivalent reward had been £10,000.
 The Sussex police denied any racial bias.